 - engaging enrichment days led by Future Foundations facilitators to develop the skills needed for the future world of work

 Our vision is of a future where all Camden Looked After Children who would like it, have the mentoring support they need to access vital opportunities and build friendships in order to get more out of childhood, explore their potential, see what life has to offer and lead a fulfilling adult life.
-To this end, we have this year commissioned the services of Friendship Works to provide mentoring over two years for those Looked After Children who we believe could benefit from the service.
+To this end, we have commissioned the services of Friendship Works to provide mentoring over two years for those Looked After Children who we believe could benefit from the service.